toolisticon/aptk/annotationwrapper/README.md

     /**
      * Private constructor.
      * Used to read annotation from Element.
-     */
-    private PrettyExampleWrapper (Element annotatedElement) {
+     * @param annotatedElement the annotated Element to annotated with this wrapper annotation */ private PrettyExampleWrapper (Element annotatedElement) {
         this.annotatedElement = annotatedElement;